-- R406 Team number on BUMPERS.
-Team numbers must be displayed and positioned on the BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view and meet the following additional criteria: - A. consist of only white Arabic numerals at least 4 in. (~11 cm) high, at least 1⁄2 in. (~13 mm) in stroke width,
+- Team number on BUMPERS.
+Team numbers must be displayed and positioned on the BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view, from as far as approximately 60 ft.
+(1829 cm), and meet the following additional criteria: - A. consist of only white Arabic numerals at least 4 in. (\sim 11 cm) high, at least 1⁄2 in. (\sim 13 mm) in stroke width,